Rimfire-Primed Ammo: Rimfire Primers Explained

 The .17 HMR is a relative newcomer in the ammo world, but this rimfire-primed round delivers on all fronts.
 Less of a plinking round than the .22, it's mainly made for small game at a distance.
 This is a highly accurate round due to the flat trajectory and extremely high speed, but is not recommended for close range.
 However, the composition and shape of the bullet makes it less prone to ricochet.

-Rimfire-primed ammo is a great way to get into firearms, and quite a few middle-aged sportsmen today were weaned on the good old .22.
+Choosing rimfire as an ammunition primer is a great way to get into firearms, and quite a few middle-aged sportsmen today were weaned on the good old .22.
 You can pick up large quantities of this ammo at cheap prices and it’s carried almost universally by most shops, both physical and online.
 The .17 HMR is a bit more expensive, but it's the way to go if you’re after small game or want a higher speed and a higher accuracy round.
 There are conversion kits available that can turn your larger caliber rifle and pistol into a .22 or .17 HMR to save you money – and, bonus, can offer you more versatility in your weapon.